 - Student Loan Interest Deduction: You may be able to deduct interest paid on a qualified student loan, even if you choose to claim a student tax credit.
 If you decide to claim the deduction, you could reduce your taxable income by up to $2,500 of the student loan interest you have paid for your dependent child.
 You don't need to itemize your deductions to claim this deduction.

-Important: The Tuition and Fees Deduction expired on December 31, 2013, so you cannot claim it on 2014 and later Tax Returns.
-However, if you are filing a return for 2013 and earlier Tax Years, you may be able to deduct your child's school fees and tuition if you don't claim either student tax credit.
-You may be able to claim a tax deduction of up to $4,000 for qualifying tuition and fees you paid for you, your spouse, or a dependent.
+- Tuition and Fees Deduction: You may be able to claim a tax deduction of up to $4,000 for qualifying tuition and fees you paid for you, your spouse, or a dependent.
 You may deduct any qualified expenses up to $4,000, even if you paid the tuition and fees with a loan.
 If you take the Tuition and Fees Deduction and you have also paid interest on student loans, you may be able to take the Student Loan Interest Deduction as well.